 Mindfulness is a state of being that is accessible to every one of us, and it is also like a muscle that we can develop through training.
 The aims of the course - as developed by the Mindfulness Association - are to help you to develop an in-depth personal experience of mindfulness and to build the foundations of a sustained personal practice, with a view to applying this in your life and perhaps also in your professional work.
-The course over 8 weeks consists of seven two-hour evening sessions, and one full day at week 6.
+The course over 9 weeks consists of 9 two-hour evening sessions plus one whole day, a Saturday in week 7.

 Jane Dallas Ross is a Psychotherapist and Mindfulness Trainer.
 Having worked both in the NHS and privately, her own mindfulness practice has developed through the teachings of Thich Nhat Hanh and the Mindfulness Association, Alistair Wilson in the NHS.
 She now teaches Mindfulness in various settings.

 The course is primarily experiential.
 Each evening session will include different mindfulness exercises as well as some theory, and a chance to share and reflect on our own experience.